Fantasy Football Glossary

 A player who isn't on a team's roster and is available on the waiver wire.

 Taking the immediate backup for one of your prominent players.
-If you have RB Matt Forte, for instance, you would be wise to handcuff him by drafting Chester Taylor, too.
+If you have RB Frank Gore, for instance, you would be wise to handcuff him by drafting Marcus Lattimore, too.

 Some leagues will use the stats of individual defensive players, or IDPs, instead of using team defenses.
 Scoring can vary but typically includes point values for sacks, safeties and interceptions.
 If your league uses IDPs, be sure to add them to your cheat sheet.
 IDP's are available in custom leagues on NFL.com.